 Future work will focus on two branches of the presented literature, i.e., the algorithmic and computational improvement of the analysis techniques, and the design of tools helping scholars to take the highest advantages from those approaches for their own research.
-Perception enhancement methods will study a compressed representation of extracted surface details, in order to allow fast access; for instance, combining stylistic analysis and sketch-based outputs will avoid scholars to avoid manipulating high resolution 3D models and will support fast interpretation tasks.
+Perception enhancement methods will study a compressed representation of extracted surface details, in order to allow fast access; for instance, combining stylistic analysis and sketch-based outputs will allow scholars to avoid manipulating high resolution 3D models and will support fast interpretation tasks.
 Although geometry reassembling for restoration was studied in many different practical test cases, it remains a challenging topic with open problems.
 For example, it would be interesting to study different materials and causes of failure, which produce different classes of fragments in terms of the corresponding fracture pattern.
 Another interesting topic would be to incorporate observed statistics of fractures and matches in a machine learning framework; classifiers could learn from previously assembled pieces or objects, and they could be applied to new artifacts.
 The quality of 3D models for monitoring is another issue when the acquisition time is a critical element, such as for archaeological sites during excavation activities.
 Possible future improvements in this field are related to the output data from Structure from Motion (SfM) algorithm in terms of geometry and color.
 Nowadays SfM pipelines and photo blending techniques are evolving fast to allow high resolution results comparable to models from 3D laser scanning, and it is important to investigate which of them are more suitable for CH purposes.
 The use of these procedures within an CH scenario poses also the problem of defining a formal guideline for archeologists; from their testing and feedback, some relevant issues must be adapted in the acquisition pipelines and in the visualization tools, such as the placement of markers, photographic campaign strategies, the processing and the integration of the data, and annotation capabilities.
 A similar challenge is the design of a tool to assist researchers during the interpretation task; apart from specific studies, a generally defined framework is required to validate hypotheses or to solve debates by using objective analyses based on geometric measurements.
 All of these are open problems that require a lot of interaction between scholars in CH and computer scientists.
-As long as digital libraries are increasing, the amount of hosted 3D digital models, a lot of research is possible to test and improve classification and browsing techniques for collection analysis.
+As the number of 3D models hosted in digital libraries is increasing, there are increasing research opportunities to test and improve classification and browsing techniques for collection analysis.
 New databases and new mathematical representations will advance the state-of-the-art of this field, by allowing scholars to remotely perform more efficient and fast search.
-Finally, of course, future work may populate some of the areas of the taxonomy we have presented that are currently empty.
+Finally, future work may populate some of the areas of the taxonomy we have presented that are currently empty.
+In addition, if we acquire the geometry of a model at very small absolute scale, the behaviour of the fine scale shape will affect the appearance of the object itself.
+For this reason, some approaches that analyze the material appearance might be strongly related to the geometrical signal, and they might be included in the taxonomy whitin the microscale analysis class or in a new separate category.

 Acknowledgments.
-We would like to thank the reviewers for their detailed comments and suggestions.
-We believe that the comments have identified important areas and issues.
-We will take them into account for a future revised and extended version of this STAR.
 This work was partially supported by the Digitally Enabled Scholarship with Medieval Manuscripts (DESMM) project funded by the Mellon Foundation (ydc2.yale.edu/).
-We also acknowledge the contribution of Sardinian Regional authorities.
+This work was also supported by the UCL EngD VEIV Centre for Doctoral Training and by London Metropolitan Archives.
+We also acknowledge the contribution of Sardinian Regional authorities and the support for H. Rushmeier from US National Science Foundation grant IIS-1302267.